anonconda/RTDmaker/README.md

 ## Input files
 ShortReads takes the following inputs:

-1. A folder containing references annotations to integrate into the RTD, in [GTF format](https://www.ensembl.org/info/website/upload/gff.html)
+1. A folder containing available transcript annotations to integrate into the RTD, in GTF format (optional).
-2. A folder containing de novo assemblies to analyze, in [GTF format](https://www.ensembl.org/info/website/upload/gff.html)
+2. A folder containing newly assemble transcript annotations to merge and analyze, in GTF format.

-- **NOTE**: The program recursively parse the folders to get the *GTF* annotations.
-Thus, it is possible to populate these input folders with *symbolic links* of the original folders containing the GTF annotations to analyze.
+3. A folder containing paired-end RNA-seq reads FASTQ files from which the new transcript assemblies were generated.

-- **NOTE**: Because most of the analysis are based on transcripts co-ordinates, it is important for the accuracy of the analyses that all the annotations (new assemblies and references) must refer to the same Genome.
+4. A folder containing the splice junction SJ.out.tab files generate by the read aligner STAR.
+If the two-pass mode is used in STAR, the files from are automatically ignored.

-3. A folder containing **PAIRED** [FASTQ](https://emea.support.illumina.com/bulletins/2016/04/fastq-files-explained.html) files of the RNA-seq from which the newly assembled transcriptome annotations were generated
+5. The reference genome sequence FASTA file.

-- **NOTE**:  The FASTQ files will be autmatically paired to quantify the transcripts.
-A table reporting how the files are paired will be located in the *report* subfolder (See [Output files](#output-files) below).
+- **Notes**:

-- This implies 2 requirements: 1) the folder **MUST contain ONLY paired FASTQ files**, and 2) the name of 2 PAIRED files must be alphabetically consecutive (Ex: EtOH4h-1_S1_R1_001.fq, EtOH4h-1_S1_R2_001.fq, etc).
-This is almost always already the case, just check the table *./report/fastq_table.csv* in the *report* subfolder to confirm how the files has been paired.
+-  The program recursively parse the folders to get the GTF files.
+Thus, it is possible to populate these input folders with symbolic links of the original folders containing the GTF annotations to analyze.

-4. A folder containing the [SJ.out.tab](https://physiology.med.cornell.edu/faculty/skrabanek/lab/angsd/lecture_notes/STARmanual.pdf) files generate by the read aligner [STAR](https://github.com/alexdobin/STAR).
-Files from 1st pass (STARpass1 in filename) are automatically ignored.
+-  Because most of the analysis are based on transcripts co-ordinates, it is important for the accuracy of the analyses that all the transcript annotations (new assemblies and available transcript references) must refer to the same Genome.

-5. The Genome sequence in [FASTA format](http://bioinformatics.org/annhyb/examples/seq_fasta.html)
+-  The FASTQ files will be autmatically paired to quantify the transcripts.
+A table reporting how the files are paired will be located in the report subfolder (See Output files below).
+This implies 2 requirements: (**1**) the folder MUST contain ONLY paired FASTQ files, and (**2**) the name of 2 PAIRED files must be alphabetically consecutive (Ex: EtOH4h-1_S1_R1_001.fq, EtOH4h-1_S1_R2_001.fq, etc).
+This is almost always already the case, just check the table ./report/fastq_table.csv in the report subfolder to confirm how the files has been paired.

 ## Command and options